jcrowthe/cryptr-salt/README.md

 # Cryptr-Salt
 Cryptr-salt is a secret store GUI built for secrets managed by SaltStack's [GPG renderer](http://docs.saltstack.com/en/latest/ref/renderers/all/salt.renderers.gpg.html).
 Using Salt's gpg renderer, you can securely save passwords, certificates, or other secrets on the salt master, where minions may request them as needed.
-This repo houses the front-end GUI to integrate with cryptr-server, which runs on a salt-master housing salt gpg-encrypted passwords.
+This repo houses the front-end GUI to integrate with cryptr-salt-server, which runs on a salt-master housing salt gpg-encrypted passwords.
 Using Cryptr-salt, a user may easily interact with the secrets in the saltstore, including reading and (eventually) modifying secrets easily.

 ![alt text](app/images/cryptr-demo.png "Cryptr")

 Download Binaries
 -----------------

-Current release can be [downloaded from here](https://github.com/jcrowthe/cryptr/releases).
+Current release can be [downloaded from here](https://github.com/jcrowthe/cryptr-salt/releases).
 Cryptr-salt supports Windows, Linux and Mac OS.
 It has been tested on Windows 10, Ubuntu 14.04 Desktop, and Mac OS 10.10 Yosemite.

 On first run, Cryptr-salt prompts you for the url of cryptr-salt-server.
 If you haven't already set it up, you may do so [here](https://github.com/jcrowthe/cryptr-salt-server.git).